 Land had a very special relationship with Optical Society of America.
 Many of his closest scientific colleagues were active members.
 He first demonstrated instant photography at the Annual meeting in 1947.
-When he received the 1967 Ives Medal11, he wanted to make the traditional address something special.
+When he received the 1967 Ives Medal9, he wanted to make the traditional address something special.
 A lot of work went into the talk.
 The demonstrations were bigger and better.
-Color Mondrians replaced the animal cutout figures used earlier4.
+Color Mondrians replaced the animal cut-out figures used earlier.
 For the first time, the Ratio-Product Threshold model was described and the Ratio-Product-Threshold-Reset model was demonstrated.

 Along with the preparations for the talk and the demonstrations I had my introduction to patent law.
-The universal corporate patent rule applied; namely, the patent must be filed before the talk was given.
-Usually patent lawyers hold speakers hostage until filing.
+The universal patent rule applied; namely, the patent must be filed before the talk was given.
+Usually the patent lawyers hold speakers hostage until filing.
 Since Land was the speaker he held Polaroid's Patent Attorney Bill Roberson hostage to get the patent filed before the talk.
 Bill's problem was that Land was too busy to explain the patent.
-Bill found the idea fascinating, namely that one could use human vision research as the source of image manipulation processes.
-These processes, in turn, could be applied to imaging devices.
+Bill found the idea of using vision research as the source of image manipulation processes that could be applied to imaging devices fascinating.
 The frantic preparation of the first Retinex patent led to a long and valuable friendship with Bill and a lot of good stories.
 Land and I had left for Detroit ahead of the talk as a snowstorm moved up the East Coast of the United States.
 Bill and the patent application were trapped in Boston.
-Ever resourceful, Bill walked through the blizzard from Cambridge to Boston to a Western Union office and telegraphed the tenpage application to Washington for filing just ahead of the talk.
+Ever resourceful, Bill walked through the blizzard from Cambridge to Boston to a Western Union office and telegraphed the ten-page application to Washington for filing ahead of the talk.
 Bill often told the story of a subsequent meeting with the patent examiner in which he had to explain that he understood that telegrams were not the accepted format for US Patent submissions, and that he would never do it again.